dotnet/EntityFramework.Docs/entity-framework/core/querying/filters.md

 > [!TIP]
 > Note the use of a DbContext instance level field: `_tenantId` used to set the current tenant.
 Model-level filters will use the value from the correct context instance (that is, the instance that is executing the query).

+> [!NOTE]
+> It is currently not possible to define multiple query filters on the same entity - only the last one will be applied.
+However, you can define a single filter with multiple conditions using regular `AND`.

 ## Disabling Filters

 Filters may be disabled for individual LINQ queries by using the `IgnoreQueryFilters()` operator.